mariellurbano/app-dev/README.md

 Mean Girls is filled with hilarious moments and unexpected plot twists, such as:
 - The Burn Book: A gossip-filled notebook that causes chaos when its contents are leaked to the entire school.
 - The Spring Fling: A climactic school dance where secrets are revealed and friendships are tested.

+## Conclusion
+Mean Girls continues to resonate with audiences of all ages due to its sharp writing, memorable characters, and timeless humor.
+It has become a cultural phenomenon, inspiring quotes, memes, and even a Broadway musical adaptation.